-independent, preexisting standards by which to identify a scheme of privileged, correct distinctions.
+One common interpretation of Hui Shi's theses is that thesis 10 articulates their overarching significance.14 The theses attempt to show that the similarities and differences by which we distinguish things can be identified in indefinitely many ways, depending on one's standpoint.
+Apart from the standpoints we take up, there are no independent, preexisting standards by which to identify a scheme of privileged, correct distinctions.
 The world in itself fixes no particular way of drawing distinctions as correct.
 The neutral or objective standpoint-that of the world in itself-is monistic, drawing no distinctions at all.
 Hence, as Thesis 10 states, nature in itself forms a unified whole, of which we are parts, and as parts of this whole, we should care for all things.
 If this is indeed Hui Shi's position, the move from perspectivalism about distinctions to a form of ontological monism seems questionable.
 On the basis of Thesis 5, Hui Shi should hold that any scheme of distinctions may be deemed permissible or impermissible, by some standard or other, yet no scheme is privileged, including a scheme that consists in drawing no distinctions at all.
 Instead, if the monistic interpretation is correct, he mistakenly takes the "Great One" or "one body" view to be an exception to this rule, a privileged or authoritative perspective.
-The mistake is understandable, since drawing no distinctions.
-It is not, however, since strictly speaking it remains one among other ways of drawing distinctions.19
+The mistake is understandable, since drawing no distinctions at all might seem to be a way of circumventing the perspectival nature of distinctions.
+It is not, however, since strictly speaking it remains one among other ways of drawing distinctions.15